Grey import vehicle: Kyrgyzstan

-In Kyrgyzstan, Grey imports of used cars from Japan and the United States are generally most common there.
-Used cars from European countries are predominantly more than 15 years old, and mostly limited to German car brands.
+In Kyrgyzstan, grey imports of used cars from Japan and the United States are generally most common.
+Used cars from European countries are predominantly more than 15 years old and mostly limited to German car brands.

 Suriname

-Grey imports from Japan and Singapore are generally being most common there in Suriname.
+Grey imports from Japan and Singapore are generally the most common in Suriname.
 LHD vehicles are also allowed on the road, but importation of LHD vehicles (especially from the US) is prohibited.
 Used vehicles from the United Kingdom, Republic of Ireland, Australia and New Zealand are rarely imported there.

 Most of the privately owned buses are imported from Japan, since they are already RHD.
 Most state-owned buses, however, are from the US and the doors have to be repositioned.

 Myanmar

-In spite of the change to driving on the right, most passenger cars in the country today are RHD, being second-hand vehicles imported from Japan, Thailand, and Singapore.
-Now, only left hand drive can be imported to Myanmar and the reason behind is that right hand drive cars are unsuitable for Myanmar's road traffic system.
+In spite of the change to driving on the right, most passenger cars in the country today are right-hand drive, being second-hand vehicles imported from Japan, Thailand, and Singapore.
+Now, only left-hand drive can be imported to Myanmar.
+The reasoning is right-hand drive cars are unsuitable for Myanmar's road traffic system.